hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 where the denominator \( \max DCG@T \) is the maximum possible DCG for the given query and list of results, so that \( NDCG@T \in [0, 1] \).
 This is the most commonly used metric.

 <a name="fig-ndcg-at-10"></a>
 {{< figure src="ndcg_vis.png" caption="Visualization of NDCG@5 metric for different rankings of a collection of retrieved documents, with relevance (to a hypothetical query) scores \( \left[0, 0, 0, 0, 1, 2, 3, 4, 4, 5\right] \).
 Left: the best ranking (highest NDCG@5).
 Right: the worst ranking (lowest NDCG@5).
 Middle: a random ranking.
 Notice that the best ranking has the highest possible NDCG@5 of \( 1.00 \), while the worst ranking of the retrieved documents has a non-zero score, because it still has some relevant documents in the list.
-The only way to get zero NDCG@10 is to have no relevant documents in the list." >}}
+The only way to get zero NDCG@10 is to have no relevant documents in the list." invertible="true" >}}

 In [Figure 3](#fig-ndcg-at-10), you can see how the NDCG@5 metric behaves for different rankings.
-To get a better intuition on the NDCG metric and see how it behaves under different permutations, feel free to play around with the visualization script: [https://gist.github.com/hav4ik/100aa247eff4d3075db4f8314461f4c2](gist.github.com/hav4ik/100aa247eff4d3075db4f8314461f4c2).
+To get a better intuition on the NDCG metric and see how it behaves under different permutations, feel free to play around with the visualization script: [gist.github.com/hav4ik/100aa247eff4d3075db4f8314461f4c2](https://gist.github.com/hav4ik/100aa247eff4d3075db4f8314461f4c2).

 <a name="metrics-err"></a>
 **ERR (Expected Reciprocal Rank)** is used when a user is assumed to read down the list of returned search results until they find the one that they like.
 ERR is defined as: